iacoviel/iacoviel.github.io/gpr_replication_files/figures_paper/README.txt

 The file run_figures_1_to_8 reproduces figures 1 to 8 that present the main data described in the paper.

-The file run_table_2 reproduces Table 2 in the paper.
+The file run_table_1_2 reproduces Tables 1-2 in the paper.

 Most of the series mnemonics are either self-explanatory or are explained in the file data_gpr_export.dta, also found on this page.